 Floating shelves and custom shelves are two great ways to add seamless storage, but if you find a great entertainment shelving unit from our range that you love, it can just as easily work to add storage and function to your living room.
 The key is to provide your home with ample storage without that storage getting in the way of your room’s flow or purpose.

 Use the Layout to Add Dimension

 You can delineate a room using area rugs (one for the living room section, another for the dining room or office sections).
-You can also use space dividers.
 You can either invest in a beautiful screen divider or add storage while you are at it and use a standing bookshelf to subdivide the room appropriately.
 At Luluna have plenty of bookshelves to help you divide your living room into a multi-purpose area, all while adding to the design and storage of the space.

 Choose Multi-Functional Furniture